nus-cs2103-AY2223S1/tp/docs/_dg/implementations/ItemFeatures.md

 ![ItemSequenceDiagram](images/NewItemSequenceDiagram.png)

-Depending on your screen, the image may appear blurry or too small.
-This cannot be helped as the number of objects that are instantiated is quite large.
-Please save the image to your computer if you cannot view it.
-Failing that (or if you are on a PDF), zoom in onto the image to view it clearly.
+This diagram excludes the instantiation of the objects that represents attributes in an Item, e.g. `ItemQuantity`, `ItemUnit`.
+This is because including all of them would cause the UML diagram to be cluttered and too small to read.

 ##### Feature Details
 1. The user specifies an item name for the Item to create.
 Optionally, the user can specify the item quantity, bought date, expiry date, price, and any remarks.